-Pauline Clooney is a native of County Laois.
-She is an English, History and Creative Writing teacher.
-She holds an M.Litt on Charlotte Brontë from NUI Maynooth and a MA in Creative Writing from UCD.
+Pauline Clooney is a native of County Laois but has lived in Kildare for over 35 years.
+Having retired from second level English and history teaching in 2017 after 31 years, Pauline is now a full-time writer and creative writing teacher.
+She holds an M.Litt on Charlotte Brontë from NUI Maynooth and an MA in Creative Writing from UCD.
 She is working on her debut novel where the world of amateur drama in Ireland meets the world of Emily Brontë’s Wuthering Heights.

 She has had her stories shortlisted for the RTE Guide/Penguin Ireland Short Story competition and the Doolin Short Story competition in 2014.
-She has been longlisted for both the Fish Short Memoir competition (2014), the Fish Short Story Prize (2015), the Colm Tóibín International Short Story Award (2016), and was placed second in the Doolin Short Story competition (2015).
+She has been longlisted for both the Fish Short Memoir competition (2014), the Fish Short Story Prize (2015 and 2018), the Colm Tóibín International Short Story Award (2016), and was placed second in the Doolin Short Story competition (2015).

 She won the RTE Guide/Penguin Ireland Short Story competition in 2015 with her story Beautiful Things in his Head.

 Her story, Shh, appears in the anthology of stories associated with historical houses, Come into the House: Tales of Secrets, History, and Mystery.
 Pauline’s story deals with the Parsonage in Haworth, home to the Brontës.

 In July 2016, Pauline established the Kildare Writing Centre.
 The centre conducts courses in creative writing throughout the year.
 It is located in the small village of Athgarvan, three miles from Newbridge town in County Kildare.